 “The residents have the opportunity to take an active role in policy and resource development in the system of care and that is not an opportunity offered by many other programs.”

--Louise Rogers, Chief of San Mateo County Health System
+-Louise Rogers, Chief of San Mateo County Health

-In addition to our residency program’s commitment to community psychiatry and rotations at the San Mateo County BHRS health system, we also provide clinical rotations in other health care settings to give our residents a wide range of psychiatric training experiences.
+In addition to our residency program’s commitment to public psychiatry and rotations at the San Mateo County BHRS health system, we also provide clinical rotations in other health care settings to give our residents a wide range of psychiatric training experiences.
 We have several rotations within the Kaiser Permanente health system including addiction psychiatry, child psychiatry, and neurology.
 We also have established rotations within the Stanford University Hospital and Clinics including child psychiatry and neurology.
 These rotations give our residents significant exposure to the structures of care within the HMO setting and as well as at a major academic center.

 PGY 1: Starting in PGY1 year, residents are treated as colleagues within the care system and are considered the primary provider for their patients.
 Using an adult-learning model, residents are provided with ample supervision and also encouraged to consider their own evaluations and treatment plans for each patient.
 The first year includes Medicine, Neurology and Psychiatry related rotations.